 1. Start by using a soft cloth to clean any dust or dirt that might have settled on the sofa.
 You can also use a vacuum that has a soft brush to get into the nooks of your sofa.

 4. Once or twice a month you can use specialized leather cleaning products.
-Also note not to use an all-purpose cleaner for your leather sofa as they might contain chemicals that would end up damaging your sofa.
+Also, note not to use an all-purpose cleaner for your leather sofa as it might contain chemicals that would end up damaging your sofa.
 Only use cleaning products that are specifically designed for cleaning leather sofas.

 Sofa cleaning tips and how to maintain your sofa

 It’s easy to care for and maintain a leather sofa.
-However, once in awhile it’s advisable to hire a professional to do some deep cleaning for the leather.
+However, once in a while it’s advisable to hire a professional to do some deep cleaning for the leather sofa.
 This is because they have the right equipment for the job and are vastly experienced on how to handle leather.
 Also, getting your sofa cleaned by a professional helps it maintain its soft and shiny look.
 So, you can manage to clean your own sofa now using the guide above but remember to hire a professional for the job to maintain its appearance.